The Boulevard of the Allies

 Viaduct #1 rises to meet the roadway along the cliff.
 Several retaining walls were built.

-Atop the hill, Bluff Street was widened to four lanes, buttressed by massive concrete walls along the length of the hillside.
-Viaduct #2 carried the roadway over the Brady Street Bridge to a junction with Forbes Avenue near the old Childrens Hospital at Ophelia Street.
+Viaduct #2 carried the roadway over the Brady Street Bridge to a junction with Forbes Avenue near the old Children's Hospital at Ophelia Street.
 From there, the Boulevard extended along Forbes until it's temporary terminus at Craft Street.
-In downtown, from Liberty Avenue to Grant Street, an experimental integrated traffic-signal system was installed, one of the first of it's kind in the country.

 Atop the Bluff looking west towards downtown.
 Atop the Bluff looking east towards Oakland.